-Project ECHO (Extension for Community Healthcare Outcomes) was founded by Dr. Sanjeev Arora at University of New Mexico.
-ECHO originally launched as a way to link a University Hepatitis C specialist to primary care physicians.
-Project ECHO’s mission is to disseminate knowledge and amplify the capacity to provide best practice care to broad geographic areas.
+Project ECHO (Extension for Community Healthcare Outcomes) was founded by Dr. Sanjeev Arora at the University of New Mexico.
+ECHO was originally launched as a way to link a University Hepatitis C specialist to primary care physicians.
+Project ECHO’s mission is to disseminate knowledge and amplify the capacity to provide best-practice care to broad geographic areas.
 The program facilitates virtual clinics, linking specialists with care providers in local communities through videoconferencing.
 Participants become part of a learning community where they receive mentoring and feedback from specialists as they manage complex patient cases.
 Project ECHO’s success has spread from New Mexico to a national and even international level, with hubs all across the US and even other parts of the world.
 This model enables clinicians who have limited access to sub-specialists to be able to discuss their challenging cases and to garner group feedback on patient management.

 How to ECHO and Expand Your Knowledge

-Current ECHO Clinics at GA DPH
+Current ECHO Clinics at DPH

 The ECHO clinics below are currently being offered: